olympus-terminal/gpu-tts-toolkit/README.md

 ## Overview

-A high-performance text-to-speech toolkit designed for Linux workstations and HPC environments.
-Built with GPU acceleration for researchers, developers, and organizations needing fast, high-quality speech synthesis on local infrastructure.
+Text-to-speech scripts optimized for GPU use.
+Designed for processing scientific papers, documentation, and other text on local hardware.

 ### Key Features